Originally Published in The Washington Pastime in 2011

 “Control?”
-A deep breath, then “Control, are you there?”
+A deep breath, then “Control, fucking answer me!”

-Almost twenty four hours since the first beeps had pierced the artificial air—since the first blips sprang up on the radar screen and exploded across the map like measles—and Hektor hadn’t slowed.
+It had been twenty four hours since the first beeps pierced the artificial air—since the first blips sprang up on the radar screen and exploded across the map like measles—and Hektor hadn’t slowed.
 He hadn’t even slept, as far as I knew.
 I knew I hadn’t.
-I didn’t know if I ever would again.
+I didn’t think I ever would again.
 I didn’t know much of anything actually, which was the worst part of it all.

-Hektor popped his head around the corner, holding himself steady against the wall.
-He’d pushed himself out of the control panel too quickly and almost floated right into a wall.
-His eyes were wide, his mouth set in a strained expression, something between a smile and a grimace, his teeth glistening.
-It was painful to see his face like that, and I averted my eyes as I removed my headphones.
+Hektor suddenly came flying around the corner, gripping onto my sleeping bag to keep himself from crashing into the panel of lights behind him.
+His eyes were wide, mouth set in a strained expression, something between a smile and a grimace.
+It was painful to look at, and I averted my eyes as I removed my earphones.

 “I think I got Control,” he said, breathing hard.

-My heart broke into a race and I unstrapped myself, pushing towards the control panel.
-Hektor pressed a few buttons and spoke into the microphone.
+My heart immediately pounding in my forehead, I unstrapped myself and pushed after Hektor towards the control panel.
+Hektor pressed a few buttons and screamed into the microphone again.

-A burst of static came through the speakers and I leaned in closer, straining my ears.
-Faintly, in between waves of hissing, there was a voice.
+He released the button and a burst of static came through the speakers.
+I pushed up close to the panel, straining my ears to hear anything beneath the rush of white noise.
+Faintly, in between waves of hissing, I recognized a human voice.
 I put my ear right up to the speaker.